d-rug/intro_to_spatial_mapping/index.md

 # Overview {-}

 In this workshop, we will cover how to bring in different sources of spatial data, as well as how to do spatial data wrangling so you can make a map.
-We will but using R packages: tidycensus, tmap, and leaflet.
+We will but using R packages: tidycensus, sf, tmap, and leaflet.